Gifu Japan Travel Guide

 Experience Gifu City's unique charms through various times of the year.

-Return for the spectacular cherry blossoms (Sakura).
+Return for the spectacular the blooming of cherry trees (Sakura).

 Enjoy the Nagaragawa Fireworks Festival or peak Ukai season.